WHAT TO DO IN HAWAII

 Things to Pack for Hawaii

-Be sure to pack a variety of clothing, although most of the time it will be tropical weather if you decide to head up into the mountains it can be quite chilly.
-I also recommend always having bug-spray and sunblock available.
-In addition, bring sneakers for active days and a raincoat for any tropical showers.
+Be sure to pack a variety of clothing, although it will be tropical weather most of the time.
+If you decide to head up into the mountains, it can be quite chilly.
+I also recommend always having bug spray and sunblock available.
+Also, bring sneakers for active days and a raincoat for any tropical showers.

 Where to Stay in Hawaii

-The Big Island Pahoa (east side) – Check out latest rates for Kalani retreat here
+- The Big Island Pahoa (east side) – Check out the latest rates for the Kalani retreat here.

 Best Time to Visit Hawaii

-Best time to travel to Hawaii is: anytime!
-There is no off-season and temperature is constantly 70s – 80s Fahrenheit year round.
+- The best time to travel to Hawaii is: anytime!
+There is no off-season, and the temperature is constantly 70s – 80s Fahrenheit year-round.